How to get managers to recognize and appreciate employees

 By equipping managers with the right mindset, resources, and company-wide support, organizations can transform recognition from an afterthought into a fundamental part of leadership.
 When appreciation becomes second nature, employees feel valued, engagement increases, and overall workplace culture improves.

-Making employee appreciation a core part of leadership training
+Making employee appreciation a core part of leadership training and company culture

 Many managers are promoted based on their technical expertise rather than their leadership skills, meaning recognition may not come naturally to them.
 While they may excel in their specific areas of expertise, they might lack the training or awareness needed to effectively acknowledge and motivate their teams.
 Without guidance, recognition can become an afterthought rather than an intentional leadership practice.